JGELLO/CommandList/README.md

 - Install a package: `sudo apt install (name of install package)`
 - Reboot: `sudo reboot`
 - Check network interfaces: `ifconfig`

-Feel free to customize this guide based on your specific development environment and tools!